 c.
 Cancellation due to inclement weather conditions will be charged as above.

 d.
 Theatre tickets, or other such ancillary service, once purchased are not

-12. Cancellation by the Company
+11. Cancellation by the Company

 In the event of any emergency, riot, civil commotion, strike, lock out,

 stoppage or restraint of labour or on the happening of any event over which the

 unilaterally, the company may, by returning all money paid and without further

 or other liability, cancel the contract.

-13. Vehicle to be Provided
+12. Vehicle to be Provided

+a.
 The company reserves the right to provide a larger vehicle than that

 specified at no additional charge unless any extra seats are used in which case

 b.
 The company reserves the right to substitute another vehicle or vehicles

-(including those of other operators) or ancillary facilities for
+(including those of other operators).

-14. Breakdown and Delays
+13. Breakdown and Delays

 in those circumstances the company will not be liable for any loss or

 inconvenience suffered by the hirer as a result.